-Setback, Shoreline: The nearest horizontal distance from the normal high-water line of a water body or tributary stream, or upland edge of a wetland, to the nearest part of a structure, road, parking space or other regulated object or area.
+Setback, Shoreline: The nearest horizontal distance from the normal high-water line of a water body or upland edge of a wetland, to the nearest part of a structure, road, parking space or other regulated object or area.
 See Land Use Ordinance for definitions of Setback, Front; Setback, Side; and Setback, Rear.